 Happily, there’s a solution: the Refuge could expand inland, into areas where Swallow-tailed Kites are already nesting.
-Such areas are called “climate strongholds,” and they’re a central organizing principle of Audubon’s efforts to protect bird habitat in this century.

 In fact, inland properties belonging to generous donors and willing sellers could be added to the Refuge tomorrow.
 But federal rules first require expansion of the Refuge’s “acquisition boundary.”